hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 ## Vault Configuration

 To use the Vault integration, Nomad servers must be provided a Vault token.
-This token can either be a root token or a token with permissions to create from a role.
-The root token is the easiest way to get started, but we recommend a role-based token for production installations.
+This token can either be a root token or a periodic token with permissions to create from a token role.
+The root token is the easiest way to get started, but we recommend a token role based token for production installations.
 Nomad servers will renew the token automatically.

 ### Root Token Integration